lsst/LDM-230/index.rst

 the LSST Network Operations and Management Plan (Document-11918).

 If a replicator, distributor, or worker dies, a spare will be used automatically by the Orchestration Manager.
-If the Base or Archive DMCS, the DM Event Services Broker, or the Orchestration Manager itself dies, a spare will be brought online.
+If the Base or Archive :term`DMCS`, the DM Event Services Broker, or the Orchestration Manager itself dies, a spare will be brought online.
 Since these machines maintain little state, a replacement should be available rapidly without missing many visits.

 The network outage buffer is designed to be single-fault-tolerant.
 If the tape system or shared disk become unavailable due to faults, the Catch-Up Archiver can be used with the network outage buffer when they return.

-If an EFD replica fails, queries can be directed to the next master up the chain (US DAC to Chilean DAC, Chilean DAC to Summit) until a new slave can be brought online and synchronized.
+If an :term:`EFD` replica fails, queries can be directed to the next master up the chain (US DAC to Chilean DAC, Chilean DAC to Summit) until a new slave can be brought online and synchronized.

 If the calibration, Level 1 catalog, or Alert Production control database fails, a hot spare replica will be reconfigured to be the